 A copy of the auditor's independence declaration as required under Section 307C of the Corporations Act 2001 is set out on page 4.

-The financial statements were authorised for issue by the directors on 24 September 2020.
-This report is made in accordance with a resolution of the directors.
+The financial statements were authorised for issue by the directors on 27 September 2023.
+This report is made in accordance with a resolution of the directors, made pursuant to section 298(2) of the Corporations Act 2001.